European Parliamentary Research Service: Horizontal Units

 The Strategy and Innovation Unit (INNO) is directly attached to the office of the Director-General.
 Its main objectives consist of assisting the Director-General in overseeing horizontal issues within the DG, coordinating services for Members and their staff, delivering a coherent internal and external communication strategy for the DG, enhancing cooperation with European and international think tanks and research institutions, and ensuring inter-DG cooperation within the Parliament's administration.

 The Publications Management and Editorial Unit (PMEU) provides a publications management and editorial service for the whole of DG EPRS, to ensure a consistently high standard in all its publications, in terms of both content and form.
 It coordinates publication processes, provides statistical/graphics advice, and develops and applies standards for all EPRS publications.

-The Linking the Levels Unit (LINK) is a central service that is driving forward a new approach in terms of interconnecting the various levels of government within the EU.
-The unit's main objectives consist of assisting the Director General in, inter-alia, engaging in outreach to build lasting partnerships with relevant stakeholders and potential multipliers in a system of multilevel governance, enhancing cooperation with different levels of governmental institutions, developing cooperation on policy cycle issues, and supporting DG EPRS directorates in synthesising input from such partners for use in the work of the European Parliament.
+The Linking the Levels Unit (LINK): The unit's main objectives consist of assisting the Director General.

-The Strategic Foresight and Capabilities Unit (SFOR) supports the European Parliament by helping foster a culture of 'anticipatory governance' and promoting thinking on and understanding of medium- and long-term trends, challenges and choices.
-It ensures that the European Parliament is well informed and prepared for the challenges of the coming decades by generating and coordinating analytical work on EU risks, vulnerabilities, capabilities, opportunities and gaps with a view to promoting a higher degree of resilience and strategic autonomy.
-It promotes active participation in ESPAS – the process of EU inter-institutional, administrative-level cooperation on strategic foresight and long-term-trends – and reaches out to think tanks, academic bodies and other external partners in these fields.
+The Strategic Foresight and Capabilities Unit (SFOR) supports the European Parliament by generating and coordinating analytical work on EU risks, vulnerabilities, capabilities, opportunities and gaps with a view to promoting a higher degree of resilience and strategic autonomy.

-The European Parliament History Service (EPHS) has been created to serve the parliamentary community as a whole as a centre of knowledge and expertise on the history of the European Parliament.
-It publishes historical studies on the development of the European Parliament as a political institution, and on the evolution of the EU more generally, drawing inter alia on the archives of both the European Parliament and the European Union.
+The European Parliament History Service (HIST) has been created to publish historical studies on the development of the European Parliament as a political institution, and on the evolution of the EU more generally, drawing inter alia on the archives of both the European Parliament and the European Union.